Mastering the P&G Online Test in 2024: A Comprehensive Preparation Guide

-You want to work for Procter and Gamble?
-So do a multitude of others.
-This is hardly surprising as P&G are a multinational company.
+You want to work for Procter and Gamble (P&G)?
+So do many other people.
+This is hardly surprising as P&G is a multinational company.
 They are a well-known name in many parts of the world supplying household cleaning products to vast tranches of the globe.

-Because of the high number of applicants for positions they advertise you are guaranteed stiff competition as you work your way through the recruitment process.
+Because there are many candidates for positions they advertise, you are guaranteed stiff competition as you work your way through the recruitment process.
 But on a positive note, somebody has to get the job, so why not you?

 With careful preparation, you can put yourself in a winning position.
 Your first step in this process has to be discovering more about the company.
 You will be surprised to hear that many people who apply for jobs do so without finding out more about the employer.

 Don’t be one of those.
-An online search, reading through the company’s website will fill you in on the company, its workings and more importantly its work culture and values.
+An online search, and reading through the company’s website will fill you in on the company, its workings, and more importantly its work culture and values.
 Equipped with this information, you are in a position where you can start preparing for the recruitment process.

 Access to a test preparation pack, like this one from Job Test Prep, will introduce you to the assessments the company will expect you to complete before advancing your application to the interview stage.

-The company requires prospective employees to do a series of assessments that will reveal the people they are most interested in interviewing.
-Working like this the company are ensuring they interview the people best suited to a role at P&G
+P&G requires prospective employees to do a series of assessment tests that will reveal the people they are most interested in interviewing.
+Working like this, the company is ensuring that the hiring process is effective and efficient and that they will interview the people best suited to a role at P&G

-The assessments are online and developed by psychologists to accurately test the abilities of job applicants.
-P&G assessments are known to be challenging.
+The assessment tests are online and developed by psychologists to accurately test the abilities of job applicants.
+P&G assessments are known to have complicated questions with different levels of difficulty.

-The tests assess your deductive reasoning abilities, your numerical abilities and your executive attention.
+The tests assess your deductive reasoning abilities, your numerical abilities, and your executive attention.
+This strict selection process ensures that only suitable candidates will be considered for the final stage.

 Add to that list the Peak Performance Challenge and you’ve got a demanding series of assessments to prepare for.